wfcooke/spear_decadal_predictions/README.md

 ### run prediction experiment: i20240101 for members 06-10
 Following the same steps as for members 01-05 using the xml `xml/SPEAR_experiments_K_DecPred_icJRA_ERSST_ens_06-10.bronx-21_C5.xml`.
 Make sure to start from the 20240101 restart file from expt: `SPEAR_Q50L33_c96_o1_Hist_AllForc_jra55_B01_1958_ersst_ens_06-10`

+## Prepare and submit the output

+From Liping Zhang.

+The Met Office asks for 6 variables: surface temperature, air temperature, precipitation, sea level pressure, sea ice extent, and AMOC.
+For each variable two sets of files are created and submitted, the full forecast field and anomaly field.

+The GFDL pp components and variables used are:
+- atmos t_surf
+- atmos t_ref
+- atmos precip
+- atmos slp
+- ice EXT
+- ocean_z vh

+The January 2024 prediction pp directories are: `/archive/cem/SPEAR_lo/fcst_hist/D_jra_ersst/i20240101/` and `/archive/cem/SPEAR_lo/fcst_hist/D_jra_ersst_ens_06-10/i20240101/`.

+Edit `analysis/env.csh` to specify where the intermediate files (`$work_dir`) and the NetCDF files will be saved (`$out_dir`).

+Run the following scripts to create the output files from the GFDL pp files:

+- For atmospheric variables t_surf, t_ref, precip, and slp:
+    `analysis/run_atmos.csh`

+- For sea ice:
+    `analysis/run_ext.csh`

+- For AMOC:
+    `analysis/run_amoc.csh`

+The data is then uploaded to a google drive and sent to the Met Office.